Postgraduate Course: Advanced Issues in International Relations (PGSP11593)

 |Learning and Teaching activities (Further Info)

 Essay (2500 words) 50%

 ||The policy brief is the first assessment of the course and provides an alternative to traditional academic essays.
 It allows students to engage with the course's main issues in a different manner by asking them to apply largely academic/theoretical debates to concrete examples.

 On completion of this course, the student will be able to:

-- Develop an advanced critical understanding of the principal theories and concepts related to US foreign policy.
+- Demonstrate an advanced critical understanding of the principal International Relations theories and concepts related to the chosen topic

-- Communicate through empirically grounded and theoretically informed written work and discussions, their understanding of US foreign policy
+- Communicate through empirically grounded and theoretically informed written work and discussions, their understanding of the chosen topic.

 |Graduate Attributes and Skills